 To put this in different terms, this skill is called “communication.”
-The team and stakeholders both get the updates and information about the project from a project manager whose job is to make sure he or she decreases confusion and increases accuracy.
+The team and customers both get the updates and information about the project from a project manager whose job is to make sure he or she decreases confusion and increases accuracy.
 The project manager needs to motivate the team whose facing time pressure from the deadline.
 Therefore, it is important to communicate with the team and listen to them.
-Project managers need to identify and confirm key takeaways with all team members.
+Project managers need to identify and confirm key results with all team members.

-Don’t be surprised with this one.
+Don’t be surprised by this one.
 A project manager is an independent person and won’t give up when something doesn’t go in the right direction, even from the very first stage.
-Every project has a personality and the project manager needs to have an open mind in order to manage it and control the project’s resources/budget/deadlines.
+Every project has a personality and the project manager needs to have an open mind to manage it and control the project’s resources/budget/deadlines.
 There is no room for panicking here.
 It is an important skill, even for everyday life.
 The project managers cannot afford to panic when they realize that they’re the only person who can find the solution.
 Any answer can be found when you have a cold mind.